 Ah, high school.
-That awful time in your life where your main concern was how everyone collectively perceived you from their point of view.
-It’s a time in our lives where we all truly felt that the way we presented ourselves mattered, and that others’ opinions of us defined who we were — rather than, you know, how we felt about ourselves first and foremost.
+That awful time in your life when your main concern was how everyone collectively perceived you from their point of view.
+It’s a time in our lives when we all truly felt that the way we presented ourselves mattered, and that others’ opinions of us defined who we were — rather than, you know, how we felt about ourselves first and foremost.

 Jim McAllister (Matthew Broderick) is a mild-mannered history teacher employed at a suburban Nebraska high school.
 He has a generally content marriage to his wife, Diane (Molly Hagan), and seems happy enough in his professional life as an educator.
 However, Jim’s life soon undergoes some unexpected changes when the ambitious, overachieving student, Tracy Flick (Reese Witherspoon), announces her intent to run for the high school presidency.